Clamsapp

 Requirements

-Generally, an CLAMS App requires
+Generally, a CLAMS App requires

+For Python dependencies, usually CLAMS Apps come with requirements.txt files that list up the Python library.
 However, there could be other non-Python software/library that are required by the app.

 Installation

-- source code downloadable from code repository
+1. source code downloadable from code repository

-- pre-built container image
+2. pre-built container image

 Please visit the app-directory to see which apps are available and where you can download them.